Dheeraj Hinduja

 Dheeraj Gopichand Hinduja (born August 1971) is a British-Indian businessman, the chairman of Ashok Leyland since October 2010.

+In the Sunday Times Rich List 2026 ranking of the wealthiest people with UK residence he was placed 1st with his brother Sanjay with an estimated fortune of £38 billion.

 Early life

 Dheeraj Hinduja was born in Iran in August 1971, the son of Gopichand Hinduja.
 The Hinduja family is of Sindhi heritage.

 He received a bachelor's degree from University College London in 1993, and an MBA from Imperial College London in 1994.

 Personal life

 He married Shalini Chandiramani, a fellow student at Imperial College, and the daughter of a Morocco-based film distributor, some time before 1996.
 As of 2005, they had two children, Vedika and Vedant.